beta-tester/RPi-PXE-Server/README.md

             └── nfs  (only a symbolic link to NFS files)
 ```

-if you make any changes to your script and/or file stcructure on disk, keep an eye to changes you made and adapt everything to match
+if you make any changes to your script and/or file structure on disk, keep an eye to changes you made and adapt everything to match
 pxe menu entries to file structure on disk.

 what the root of TFTP and PXE boot menu are, is defined in the **_dnsmasq_** configuration file `/etc/dnsmasq.d/pxe-server`.<br />